 Sexual Abuse.
 New research has shed light on what those working with battered women have known for years: the high occurrence of rape in physically abusive relationships.
 Taylor et.al.
 (2007) reports that two-thirds of the women in their study who were physically assaulted, also were raped by their abuser(s).
 A study of dating violence also showed considerable overlap between physical and sexual abuse (White & Smith 2004).
 DeKeseredy (2006) indicates that leaving a marital or cohabitating relationship increases a woman's chance of being sexually assaulted.
-Sexual assault perpetrated by a current partner is more traumatic for the victim than sexual abuse is using sex in an exploitative fashion or forcing sex on another person.
+Sexual assault perpetrated by a current partner is more traumatic for the victim than sexual assault perpetrated by a former partner or non-intimate.
+(Temple et.al., 2007).
+Sexual abuse is using sex in an exploitative fashion or forcing sex on another person.
 Having consented to sexual activity in the past does not indicate current consent.
 Sexual abuse may involve both verbal and physical behavior.
 This may include, but is not limited to: